Chapter 2 – Eligibility Requirements

 2. Persons Paroled as Refugees Prior to April 1, 1980

-The Refugee Act also allowed foreign nationals paroled into the United States as refugees prior to April 1, 1980 to adjust their status if they were eligible for the benefits of section 5 of Pub.
+The Refugee Act also allowed foreign nationals paroled into the United States as refugees prior to April 1, 1980 to adjust their status if they were eligible for the benefits of Section 5 of Pub.
 L. 95-412.
+See 92 Stat.
+907, 909 (October 5, 1978).
 The law states in part that “Notwithstanding any other provision of law, any refugee, not otherwise eligible for retroactive adjustment of status, who was or is paroled into the United States by the Attorney General pursuant to INA 212(d)(5) before April 1, 1980, shall have his status adjusted pursuant to the provisions of INA 203(g) and (h) of the Act.”

 Therefore, a person paroled into the United States as a refugee prior to April 1, 1980, may have his or her status adjusted to lawful permanent resident, if otherwise eligible.

 3. Persons Paroled as Refugees Between April 1, 1980 and May 18, 1980

 Some foreign nationals continued to be paroled into the United States for a few weeks after April 1, 1980.
 They are to be treated the same as persons admitted under the former seventh preference (conditional entrant) category.
 See 8 CFR 209.1(a)(2).
 Even though conditional entrance or parole of refugees was not permitted after passage of the Refugee Act, legacy Immigration and Naturalization Service (INS) may have done so in error.
 Since the adjustment of status of such a person is not covered by the INA or current regulations, the officer should contact the Refugee Affairs Division at the Refugee, Asylum, and International Operations Directorate (RAIO) for further guidance.